 The PBR Regulations require the Attorney-General to inform the Parliament of each decision to provide assistance and to report on expenditure.

 Staff of Ministers

-Legal assistance for staff employed under the Members of Parliament (Staff) Act 1984 may be available under the Legal Services Directions, Appendix E – Assistance to Commonwealth employees for legal proceedings.
-Contact the Attorney-General’s Department for guidance.
+Legal assistance for current and former staff employed under the Members of Parliament (Staff) Act 1984 may be available under the Legal Services Directions, Appendix E – Assistance to Commonwealth employees for legal proceedings.
+Contact the Attorney-General’s Department for further information.